Electric street transport is equated with clean, breathable city air, something that opinion polls have constantly shown almost everyone wants.

 pedestrian zone in Neuchâtel, Switzerland.

-A video showing a seriously (air) polluted bus + taxi pedestrian zone in London plus this clean air equivalent scene from Geneva has been placed on the 'youtube' file-sharing website and can be watched (in a new window) by clicking the link below.
+A video showing a seriously (air) polluted bus + taxi pedestrian zone in London plus this clean air equivalent scene from Geneva has been placed on the ‘YouTube’ film / video website and can be watched (in a new window) by clicking either the

 So, Knowing The Benefits, Why Aren't More Cities Investing In Electric Traction?